Traefik's Many Friends

 before taking into account any new configuration refresh event.

-If any event arrives during that duration, only the most recent one is taken into account,
+If multiple events occur within this time, only the most recent one is taken into account,

-This option cannot be set per provider, but the throttling algorithm applies independently to each of them.
-It defaults to 2 seconds.
+This option cannot be set per provider, but the throttling algorithm applies to each of them independently.

 [providers] providers.providersThrottleDuration = 10s